Community Bank of Northern Virginia and Guaranty National Bank of Tallahassee

 - Vance et al v Horry Electric – Claim Form & Information

 Horry Electric filed a motion to disqualify certain people as class members.
 This motion was opposed by Plaintiffs and denied by the trial court.
 As a result of the trial court’s denial of its motion, Horry filed an appeal.
 On June 29, 2016, the S.C.
 Court of Appeals affirmed that the settlement is a binding contract and that all of the class members must be reimbursed according to the terms of the settlement agreement.

 Hess v.
 Volkswagen

 The district court granted final approval on November 21, 2012.
 The approval order was appealed by an objector.
 The appeal has been dismissed and the settlement has now become final.
 Rust Consulting will now begin processing the payment of valid claims and mailing checks to qualifying class members.
-These payments should be mailed before the end of 2013.
+These payments were mailed in 2013.